- »The Top Five Multiple WSOP Circuit Rings Winners

 The Top Five Multiple WSOP Circuit Rings Winners

 Almost every poker tournament player in the world dreams of winning a World Series of Poker bracelet.
-They flock to Las Vegas every summer in the hope of bagging some poker jewellery.
+They flock to Las Vegas every summer in the hope of bagging some poker jewelry.
 It’s not only bracelets that the WSOP awards.
 WSOP Circuit rings are almost as prestigious and, incredibly, 491 players have won more than one.

 Maurice Hawkins Has The Most WSOP Circuit Rings